-I think we can all agree that time changes should be outlawed, right?
+I think we can all agree that time changes, including the spring forward time change, should be outlawed, right?
 They’re completely archaic and totally pointless in this day and age.
 However, it doesn’t sound like they’re disappearing anytime soon.
 So as parents of babies and toddlers, we really need to know how to best navigate these awful time changes.

-Because we will be shifting our clocks forward by 1 hour this weekend, many of you want to know how to handle your child’s sleep!
+Because we will be shifting our clocks forward by 1 hour this weekend, many of you want to know how to handle the spring forward time change when it comes to your child’s sleep!
 This time change is typically the less evil one, but it’s still a sleep stealer in many circumstances.

 - Install blackout blinds if you don’t already have them in your child’s room.